 1. Introduction

 In almost all countries rates of early stage entrepreneurial activity are higher for men than for women, and in many cases substantially higher (Bosma and Levie, 2010).
-This is mirrored in self-employment rates, which, while being an imperfect indicator of entrepreneurial activity, show rates in many countries that are substantially higher men than for women. [footnote].
+This is mirrored in self-employment rates, which, while being an imperfect indicator of entrepreneurial activity, show rates in many countries that are substantially higher for men than for women. [footnote].

 Scholars have reported a variety of factors responsible for the formation of entrepreneurial aspirations or intentions.
 These factors can be grouped into two broad categories, namely individual characteristics and contextual factors related to the presence of opportunity (Shane, 2003).
 On the first of these, the literature suggests that entrepreneurs differ from non-entrepreneurs in terms of a range of demographics, motivations, social ties and networks, personal traits and psychological characteristics (Carroll and Mosakowski, 1987; Cooper, Woo and Dunkleberg, 1988; Evans and Leighton, 1989; Bates, 1995; Kolvereid, 1996a and 1996b; Delmar and Davidsson, 2000).
 On the second, researchers have identified the impact of the external environment on influencing the formation of entrepreneurial intentions (Morris and Lewis, 1995; Wiklund and Shepherd, 2003).